Cynefin is the Welsh word for a place where the nature feels right – where it feels like home – and the road which leads there is paved with stories.

 ICO Registration Number: ZA272413

 We process personal information to enable us to investigate, research, report and distribute written work.
+This information is held and used for journalistic purposes.

 Type/classes of information processed